 So who was Habba Khatoon?
-She was a 16th century Kashmiri poetess who is also known as ‘Nightingale of Kashmir’.
-She was born in 1551 (or 1554) in in the small village of Chandhara near Pampore; and in her childhood was named as Zoon (the Moon) because of her immense beauty.
+She was a 16th-century Kashmiri poetess who is also known as the ‘Nightingale of Kashmir’.
+She was born in 1551 (or 1554) in the small village of Chandhara near Pampore.
+Her childhood name was Zoon (the Moon) because of her immense beauty.

 Also Read: When is the Best time to Visit Gurez Valley?

 For a while, everything was all romantic and dreamy.
 Yousuf Shah Chak became the king of Kashmir and Habba Khatoon was the queen.
 But then came Akbar and his conquest of Kashmir.